 Resting Orientation Lets you set the resting rotation angle value of the articulation.
 Rest Bias Lets you set the resting bias value of the articulation, which can also be seen as the steepness of the articulation.
 The smaller the bias value, the smoother the articulation angle, and the larger the bias value, the more angular the articulation is.
 Deformation Parameters Radius Lets you set the radius of the articulation (size of the circle).
 When animated, this value will be connected to a function.
 Orientation Lets you set the rotation angle value of the articulation.
 When animated, this value will be connected to a function.
 Bias Lets you set the bias value, which can also be seen as the steepness of the articulation.
 When animated, this value will be connected to a function.
-Region of Influence Influence Fade Radius This defin boundarie es the size of the fade area around the actual region of influence's es.
-Transversal Influence Radius Left Left and F e Symmetric Ellipse of Influence option is enabled, this field controls the Right transversal radius values.
-When disabled, it controls the size of the versal radius.
-By default, this value is set to 2.
-Transversal Influence Radius Right inactive.
-T Transvers e Symmetric Ellipse of Influence option is enabled, this field becomes The Left Transversal radius value is automatically applied to the Right sal.
-When the Symmetric Ellipse of Influence option is disabled, it he size of the Right Transversal radius.
+Region of Influence Influence Fade Radius This defin boundarie es the size of the fade area around the actual region of influence's Transversal Influence Radius Left When the Symmetric Ellipse of Influence option is enabled, this field controls the Left and Right transversal radius values.
+When disabled, it controls the size of the left transversal radius.
 By default, this value is set to 2.